 Our final recommendation for sightseeing around Portland is a full-day trip to Mount St. Helens.
 Located about 50 miles northeast of Portland, Mount St. Helens became a household name on May 18, 1980, when a huge explosion killed 57 people.
 It was the deadliest volcanic eruption in US History.

-This incredible tour gives you the opportunity to hike in the Mount St. Helens National Park and explore Ape Cave – one of the longest lava tubes in the world.
+This incredible tour allows you to hike in Mount St. Helens National Park and explore Ape Cave – one of the longest lava tubes in the world.
 You’ll also visit the Johnston Ridge Observatory Visitor Center where you can see into the still-steaming crater of Mount St. Helens and learn about the geology of an active volcano.

 A day trip to Mount St. Helens is an unforgettable experience and will surely be one of the highlights of your trip to Portland.